 The son later discovered, upon trying to arrange visas for a foreign trip, that his wife had not been honest about her academic qualifications.
 Rather than a business diploma, she had not finished the equivalent of high school.
 On the grounds that a marriage established on the basis of dishonesty could not be successful, he is petitioning the state for divorce, despite the opposition of the woman’s family.
 In the meantime, his mother is once again interviewing potential wives.

-From a western point of view, on the surface it is difficult to comprehend the concept of arranged marriages (personally, I find it hard to comprehend the appeal of state participation in marriage at all), but except for some obviously inherent societal gender role issues – that are hardly unique to Indian culture – I’m not sure that arrangement is inferior to the western model, just different.
+From a western point of view, on the surface it is difficult to comprehend the concept of arranged marriages (personally, I find it hard to comprehend the appeal of marriage at all), but except for some obviously inherent societal gender role issues – that are hardly unique to Indian culture – I’m not sure that arrangement is inferior to the western model, just different.
 That young people have the assistance of their familes in establishing a primary relationship (some cultures may exclude their children from the process altogether, and it is not those of which I speak) has some appeal, at least in theory.

 Of course, among the other problems with this model is the built-in suppression of non-standard ways of life that dissent from the mainstream.
 The most obvious example is homosexuality, though again, this is certainly not unique to arranged-marriage cultures.